DemISee1/DemISee1.github.io/README.md

 ### Instructions

-1. Create a new Github repository called `[YourUsername].github.io`.
+1. Create a new Github repository.

 - Using Github Desktop, create a new repository by navigating to the menu bar >> File >> Create New Repository.
 Name your repository `[YourUsername].github.io`.
 - (Optional) You may choose to add a description for your repository.